gruppo24/ing-sw-2023-ferrara-ferrarini-gottardi-morganti/README.md

 **Important:** in order to run the GUI, the ***assets*** folder is required: if running Client.jar from the Deliverables/Final/JAR directory, simply place the assets folder under Deliverables/Final <em>(<ins>not Deliverables/Final/JAR</ins>)</em>.
-If running Client.jar from somewhere else, always use the following structure:
+If running Client.jar from somewhere else, always use the following path structure:

 ```
 /